 The innovative Liaison Committee on Medical Education (LCME)-accredited curriculum includes a carefully structured and sequenced educational experience in which basic and clinical sciences are taught throughout the four years.
-While there are a number of support faculty members currently in place at the RAHC in

-Harlingen who will transition over to the new medical school, the core and support faculty will be hired during the next five years.
+While there are a number of support faculty members currently in place at the RAHC in Harlingen who will transition over to the new medical school, the core and support faculty will be hired during the next five years.
 The medical school core and support faculty members will reflect a range of clinical, scientific, and interdisciplinary backgrounds.
-Faculty members with core scientific and academic interests will be recruited from other institutions around the country or by creating joint appointments for current The University of Texas at Brownsville and The University of Texas-Pan American faculty.
-The five-year faculty recruitment plan/hiring schedule is included on the next page.
+Faculty members with core scientific and academic interests will be recruited from other institutions around the country or by creating joint appointments for current U. T. Brownsville and U. T. Pan American faculty.
+The five-year faculty recruitment plan/hiring schedule is included below.

 The first key hire was that of the school's inaugural dean in February 2014.
-The strategic hiring of subsequent key staff and faculty to support the medical school will ensue as the ramp-up activities accelerate.
+The strategic hiring of subsequent key staff and faculty to support the medical school will ensue as the ramp up activities accelerates.
 It is estimated that a staff of approximately 30 full-time employees (FTEs) will be hired over the next five years to support the school's programmatic elements.
-Currently, there are six basic science faculty members at the RAHC in Edinburg.
+Currently, there are six basic science faculty members at the Regional Academic Health Center (RAHC) in Edinburg.
 It is estimated that with the hiring of the Diabetes Center Founding Director and Director of the RAHC in Edinburg that an additional eight basic scientists will be hired in 2014.
 Initial plans include the establishment of two main departments: the Department of Preclinical Education and the Department of Clinical Education.
 The Department of Preclinical Education will be composed of two chairs, Basic Sciences and Population Health and Statistics.
-U. T. Health Science Center - San Antonio in Harlingen is currently home to over 181 clinical faculty members.
+U. T. Health Science Center San Antonio in Harlingen is currently home to over 181 clinical faculty members.
 Additional faculty members will be recruited as Clerkship Directors and Clinical Chairs.
 In the next three years, the expansion of GME programs in the Rio Grande Valley will result in additional faculty members.

-In addition to the numerous medical and surgical faculty that will be added with the new medical school, U. T. Brownsville and U. T. Pan American are jointly participating in a University of Texas System initiative, ValleySTARs, to recruit 20 new faculty positions in Science, Technology, Engineering, and Mathematics (STEM) fields.
+In addition to the numerous medical and surgical faculty that will be added with the new medical school, U. T. Brownsville and U. T. Pan American are jointly participating in a U. T. System initiative, ValleySTARS, to recruit 20 new faculty positions in Science, Technology, Engineering, and Mathematics (STEM) fields.
 The plan is to hire a critical mass of faculty/researcher groups that will substantially address the scientific, education, and health-related problems facing the community.